e-picas/markdown-extended/MD_syntax.md

 Title:   A Sample MultiMarkdown Document
-Author:  Fletcher T. Penney
+Author:  Pierre Cassat
-Date:    February 9, 2011
+Date:    February 20, 2012
 Comment: This is a comment intended to demonstrate
          metadata that spans multiple lines, yet
          is treated as a single value.
 Test:    And this is a new key-value pair
 Base Header Level:  2
+Quotes Language: french

 # Basic tags from the original Markdown